 Unlike Palermo, the big bustling capital of Sicily, Ortygia is small.
-It is impossible to get lost in this 1 kilometer long and 600 meter wide island.
+It is impossible to get lost in this 1 kilometer long and 600-meter wide island.
 It’s also old, about 2500 years.
-Throughout its history, Syracuse and the adjacent Ortygia was part of several cultures; Arabs, Roman, Normans Byzantines, Spaniards and others.
-The waves of different conquerors, settlers, visitors and invaders of the city is reflected in the island’s architecture.
+Throughout its history, Syracuse and the adjacent Ortygia was part of several cultures; Arabs, Roman, Normans Byzantines, Spaniards, and others.
+The waves of different conquerors, settlers, visitors and invaders of the city are reflected in the island’s architecture.
 It’s fascinating to see the different architectural styles as you wander the city’s streets.

 Temple of Apollo

 Just after crossing the bridge from Siracusa the first attraction you see are the ruins of the Temple of Apollo.
 Over the centuries this structure was a church, market, mosque.
 Today it sits in ruins as a reminder of the different cultures that flourished here.

 Archimedes, the famous mathematician was from Ortigia and the town has honored its native son with a plaza that sits regally in the center of Ortigia.
 Nearby is the fountain of Diana with its elaborate stone carvings.

 Every day except Sunday you can visit the Ortigia market open from 7 AM to 1 PM where you can buy anything from shoes to cheese.
 I love markets because they give you an opportunity to see how local people live and go about their daily chores.

 A really nice experience in this market is to buy yourself a nice lunch; prosciutto, olives, cheese freshly baked bread, and have your self a picnic at a local park or plaza as you watch the Sicilian world go by.